Continual Learning of Natural Language Processing Tasks: A Survey: Details of Systems for Knowledge Transfer

-\textbf{DIL.} ACM~\cite{zhang2022continual}, which learns an adapter for each task and trains a mixing coefficient to detect which adapter can be reused by a new task.
+\textbf{DIL (w/ ID).} ACM~\cite{zhang2022continual}, which learns an adapter for each task and trains a mixing coefficient to detect which adapter can be reused by a new task.
 ACM prevents CF via a pseudo-replay method.